Kristin Andrews Lemos

 Senior Researcher

-Her work been published in the International Journal for Quality in Healthcare and presented at the annual AcademyHealth conference.
-Lemos holds a Master of Public Health degree in health policy from Emory University and a bachelor’s degree in economics from Dartmouth College.
+Her work has been published in the International Journal for Quality in Health Care and presented at the annual AcademyHealth conference.
+She holds a bachelor’s degree in Economics from Dartmouth College and a Master of Public Health (MPH) in Health Policy from Emory University.

 Expertise